Oghma-Infinium/Twisted-Skyrim/Performance Guide.md

 18. Disable the mod `xLODGen Resource - SSE Terrain Tamriel`

 ### TexGen
+1. Right click `SKSE Ouptut` and select `Open in Explorer`.
+2. Follow this directory `C:\Twisted Skyrim\mods\SKSE Output\SKSE\Plugins\GrassControl.ini`.
+3. Open `GrassControl.ini`.
+4. Change `DynDOLOD-Grass-Mode = 1` to `DynDOLOD-Grass-Mode = 0`
+5. CTRL+S to save, then close.
-1. Go to [DynDOLODs mod page](https://www.nexusmods.com/skyrimspecialedition/mods/68518?tab=files) click manual download and extract the contents to whatever drive you want. **Make sure that it is the root directory of that drive such as C:/ or D:/**
+6. Go to [DynDOLODs mod page](https://www.nexusmods.com/skyrimspecialedition/mods/68518?tab=files) click manual download and extract the contents to whatever drive you want. **Make sure that it is the root directory of that drive such as C:/ or D:/**
-2. Where ever you extracted DynDOLOD, for me `C:/DynDOLOD`, navigate to `DynDOLOD_SSE.ini`.
+7. Where ever you extracted DynDOLOD, for me `C:/DynDOLOD`, navigate to `DynDOLOD_SSE.ini`.
 Mine is found here `"C:\Dyndolod\Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini"`.
-3. Open the file
+8. Open the file
-4. Set `Expert=0` to `Expert=1` & `Level32=0` to `Level32=1` & `TreeLODComplexAtlas=0` to `TreeLODComplexAtlas=1`
+9. Set `Expert=0` to `Expert=1` & `Level32=0` to `Level32=1` & `TreeLODComplexAtlas=0` to `TreeLODComplexAtlas=1`
-5. Save the file with ctrl+s and close it.
+10. Save the file with ctrl+s and close it.
-6. Open MO2
+11. Open MO2
-7. Select the dropdown menu
+12. Select the dropdown menu
-8. Select `Edit`
+13. Select `Edit`
-9. Look for TexGen, select it and where it says `Binary` make sure that matches to where you installed TexGen, for me `C:\Dyndolod\TexGenx64.exe`
+14. Look for TexGen, select it and where it says `Binary` make sure that matches to where you installed TexGen, for me `C:\Dyndolod\TexGenx64.exe`
-10. Look for DynDOLOD, select it and where it says `Binary` make sure that matches to where you installed DynDOLOD, for me `C:\Dyndolod\DynDOLODx64.exe`
+15. Look for DynDOLOD, select it and where it says `Binary` make sure that matches to where you installed DynDOLOD, for me `C:\Dyndolod\DynDOLODx64.exe`
-11. Make sure the `Arguements` for both programs have `-SSE`
+16. Make sure the `Arguements` for both programs have `-SSE`
-12. Apply and Ok.
+17. Apply and Ok.
-13. Locate the mod `TexGen Output` open it by holding CTRL and double clicking it.
+18. Locate the mod `TexGen Output` open it by holding CTRL and double clicking it.
 Delete everything in this folder.
-14. Locate the mod `DynDOLOD Output` open it by holding CTRL and double clicking it.
+19. Locate the mod `DynDOLOD Output` open it by holding CTRL and double clicking it.
 Delete everything in this folder.
-15. Launch TexGen within MO2
+20. Launch TexGen within MO2
-16. Make sure it matches mine **EXACTLY**
+21. Make sure it matches mine **EXACTLY**

     <img width="396" alt="TexGenx64_Qtx353ZB5k" src="https://github.com/user-attachments/assets/781efad2-3149-441b-940c-2779739ed226">

-17. Click start and wait for it to finish.
+22. Click start and wait for it to finish.
-18. Go to your output folder, for me `C:\Dyndolod\TexGen_Output`
+23. Go to your output folder, for me `C:\Dyndolod\TexGen_Output`
-19. Cut and paste the contents from there, to `E:\Twisted Skyrim\mods\TexGen Output`
+24. Cut and paste the contents from there, to `E:\Twisted Skyrim\mods\TexGen Output`

 ### DynDOLOD
 **MAKE SURE STEPS 2-5 IN THE TEXGEN SECTION ARE COMPLETED BEFORE CONTINUING.**